Redwoods Treewalk launches new attraction to bring tourism hope - NZ Herald

 A new 9m-tall light installation at Redwoods Treewalk promises a beam of hope for Christmas in Rotorua.

-From tonight, Redwood Forest will be lit up by a light installation by designer David Trubridge.
+From Wednesday this week, Redwood Forest has been lit up by a light installation by designer David Trubridge.

-The installation, titled Trubridge Rakuraku Lantern, is an impressive wood structure towering 9m tall and suspended 15m from the ground.
+The installation, titled Trubridge Horoeka Lantern, is a wood structure towering 9m tall and suspended 15m from the ground.

-Redwoods Treewalk co-founder Bruce Thomasen believes the installation offers a symbol of brightness and light as we move into summer.
+Redwoods Treewalk co-founder Bruce Thomasen said the installation offered a symbol of brightness and light as the country moved into summer.

 "As Auckland border restrictions ease after almost 18 weeks in lockdown, and the sun starts shining, we're excited at the prospect of New Zealanders making the safe trip to Rotorua."

-The Trubridge Rakuraku Lantern is the fourth collaboration between the artist and Redwoods Treewalk since opening in 2016.
+The Trubridge Horoeka Lantern is the fourth collaboration between the artist and Redwoods Treewalk since opening in 2016.

 The suspended structure features no bolts or anchors into the trees, and is created out of the eco-friendly material Tricoya.